Doris Self: Career

 On July 1, 1984, Doris Self made video game history when, at the age of 58, she gained recognition as the "world's oldest video game champion".
-As a competitor on Q*bert at Twin Galaxies' 1984 Video Game Masters Tournament, Self scored a world record mark of 1,112,300 points on Twin Galaxies' Tournament Settings (TGTS) – the most difficult settings that allow for only five-men in the game.
+As a competitor on Q*bert at Twin Galaxies' 1984 Video Game Masters Tournament, Self scored a world record mark of 1,112,300 points on Twin Galaxies' Tournament Settings (TGTS) – the most difficult settings that allow for only five men in the game.

 In 2005, Self traveled to London to continue her quest to regain the Q*bert World Record.
 She was one of the featured stars at the Classic Gaming Expo-UK, held Saturday, August 13, 2005, in Croydon, United Kingdom.
 As an honorary member of the U.S. National Video Game Team, she was part of a contingent of video gamers who traveled to Paris, France on Napoleon's birthday (August 15, 2005) to hand-deliver an 8 ft tall proclamation signed by hundreds of British players that challenged Paris to a London vs. Paris video game championship.

-During the weekend of April 6–9, 2006, Self faced-off against Kelly Tharp, of Sellersburg, Indiana, in a highly publicized Q*bert contest, held at Apollo Amusements in Pompano Beach, Florida.
+During the weekend of April 6 to April 9, 2006, Self faced-off against Kelly Tharp, of Sellersburg, Indiana, in a highly publicized Q*bert contest, held at Apollo Amusements in Pompano Beach, Florida.
 Titled "The King vs The Queen Q*bert Smackdown," the event was filmed as part of the King of Kong documentary.

-In the 2007 Guinness World Records, Self was recognized as the world's oldest video game competitor.
-In The King of Kong, her quest to recover her standing as the "oldest champion" was documented, as she tried to regain the title back from John Lawton, the 72-year-old co-founder of the Funspot Family Fun Center in Weirs Beach, New Hampshire, who had captured the world title on Depthcharge.
+Self recorded a world record score on the game Q*Bert on 1 July 1984, at the age of 58.
+She was subsequently recognised as the "oldest competitive videogamer" by the Guinness World Records.

 Personal life

 Self's Q*bert career was preceded by a flight attendant career.
 At the age of 19, she was among the first female flight attendants at Eastern Air Lines, graduating in 1945 as a member of Eastern Air Lines’ first class of airline stewardesses.
 And, in 1954, while working with legendary air ace Eddie Rickenbacker, she co-organized "The Silver Liners", the first association for ex-stewardesses.
-Today, the DC-3 she used to fly on in the 1940s is hanging from the ceiling of the National Air and Space Museum in Washington, D.C.
+Today, one of the DC-3s she used to fly on in the 1940s is hanging from the ceiling of the National Air and Space Museum in Washington, D.C.

-Self had still been practicing and preparing for her next world record attempt on Q*bert when she died from injuries suffered in an automobile accident in Plantation, Florida on October 3, 2006.
+Self had still been practicing and preparing for her next world record attempt on Q*bert when she died from injuries suffered in an automobile accident in Plantation, Florida, on October 3, 2006.